Life in DC can be a hotbed of anxiety

 What are some common symptoms of anxiety?

 If you are struggling with anxiety, you are not alone.
-About a fifth of the US population was diagnosed with some form of anxiety in the past year.
+About a fifth of the US population was diagnosed with some form of anxiety in the past year, and almost 15 million Americans seek anxiety therapy each year.
 Some of the common symptoms of anxiety are:

 Brain: